mark-theshark/c4d_java_wac/README.md

 # Java workspace template for a Coder for Docker (localhost) deployment

-This WAC file for Coder for Docker - uses Coder's templateto automate and configure-as-code the parameters of a Java-related workspace ( aka development environment )
+This WAC file for Coder for Docker - uses Coder's template to automate and configure-as-code the parameters of a Java-related workspace ( aka development environment )

 Press the button to authenticate into a Coder instance and execute the coder.yaml